alchemycs/ardpicprog/README.md

 ## Obtaining ardpicprog

-The sources for Plang are available from the project [git repository](https://github.com/rweather/ardpicprog).
+The sources for `ardpicprog` are available from the project [git repository](https://github.com/rweather/ardpicprog).
 Then read the [installation instructions](http://rweather.github.com/ardpicprog/installation.html).